I am a long-time pet owner experienced with a range of domesticated animals from dogs to horses, mice to snails.

-- In the U.K., very few pet shops sell sugar gliders, and the law does not offer them protection from cruelty.
+In the U.K. and the U.S., very few pet shops sell sugar gliders, and the law does not offer them protection from cruelty.
 This is why SGs are often sold in dodgy backyard sales by people who should be reported for cruelty but are not because there is a demand for sugar gliders.
 It is likely that the sugar glider you purchase is an illegal import riddled with disease.
 Owning, importing, or releasing an SG could lead to serious penalties.

-- These animals can be very expensive to purchase and keep.
-A pair of gliders can cost anywhere from £400 to £1000, not to mention the cost of care.
-You can do the research on how much their tanks, food, and toys cost, but as you can imagine, taking care of a sugar glider can be as expensive as caring for a horse.
+These animals can be very expensive to purchase and keep.
+A pair of gliders can cost anywhere from £400 to £1000 (that's $527 to $1317), not to mention the cost of care.
+You can research the cost of tanks, food, and toys, but as you can imagine, taking care of a sugar glider can be as expensive as caring for a horse.